-The Sandvik Financial Reporting Policies and Procedures govern control over financial reporting.
-These documents contain detailed instructions regarding accounting policies and financial reporting procedures to be applied by all Sandvik reporting entities.
+In each legal entity, the finance staff is responsible for accurate accounting and the closing of books.
 At Group level, Group Control manages the reporting process to ensure the completeness and accuracy of financial reporting and compliance with IFRS requirements.
-Group Control also performs business analysis and compiles reports on operational performance.
-Both statutory and management reporting is conducted in close cooperation with business areas and specialist functions such as tax, financial services and legal to ensure the correct reporting of the income statement, balance sheet, equity and cash flow.
+Both statutory and management reporting is conducted in close cooperation with product areas, business areas and specialist functions such as tax, treasury and legal to ensure the correct reporting of the income statement, balance sheet, equity and cash flow.